Krukov/cashews/Readme.md

     ...
 ```

-### Templating for keys
+### Template Keys

 Often, to compose a key, you need all the parameters of the function call.
-So without specifying a key, Cashews will generate a key using the function name, module names and parameters
+By default, Cashews will generate a key using the function name, module names and parameters
 ```python
 from cashews import cache